 - Short-term financial goals take under one year to achieve.
 Examples may include taking a vacation, buying a new refrigerator or paying off a specific debt.

 - Mid-term financial goals can’t be achieved right away but shouldn’t take too many years to accomplish.
-Examples may include purchasing a car, finishing a degree or certification, or paying off your debts.
+Examples may include purchasing a car, finishing a degree or certification, or paying off your credit card debts.

 Develop a Goal Chart

 - Decide if your goal is short-term, mid-term, or long-term, and create a timeline for that goal.
 This may change at any time based on your situation.

-- Determine how much money you need to save to reach your goal and separate that amount by the month and/or year.
+- Determine how much money you need to reach your goal and separate that amount by the month and/or year.

-- Think of all ways you can reach that goal.
+- Think of all the ways you can reach that goal.
 Include saving, cutting expenses, earning extra money, or finding additional resources.

 - Decide which is the best combination of ways to reach your goal and write them down.

 All of that might sound daunting, but it’s best to set incremental goals.
 Prioritize, then achieve.
 After accomplishing some of the easier goals, you gain confidence in your decision making.
 That provides motivation to achieve the more difficult targets that require more time and discipline.